The Black Dahlia (graphic novel): Synopsis

 Dwight "Bucky" Bleichert celebrates his first day at the Warrants division of the Los Angeles Police Department, a prestigious position where most police in Los Angeles dream to work.
 He is teamed up with Leland "Lee" Blanchard, as he was a former boxer.
 He also meets Kay Lake, a woman who lives with Lee, but doesn't have an intimate relationship with him.
 The three form a "fairy tale triangle."

 In January 1947, they begin to investigate a murder as horrible as publicized: that of Elizabeth "Betty" Short, nicknamed "The Black Dahlia" found dead and mutilated in a vacant lot.

 Bucky and Lee's personal and professional lives begin to unravel as the investigation continues.
 They both become obsessed with Elizabeth Short.
 Bucky discovers that Lee's celebrated case—"The Boulevard-Citizens Bank Robbery"—was actually orchestrated by Lee.
 It was an attempt to frame Bobby DeWitt, Kay Lake's pimp at the time, and to save Kay from the violent DeWitt, who scarred Kay's body with a knife.

 In the course of the investigation, leads in the murder case point to Mexico.
 Lee heads there alone, and eventually Bucky follows him to Mexico as well, because of the length of Lee's absence.
 Bucky finds Lee murdered, in a site used to dump bodies.

 Returning to Los Angeles, Kay reveals many truths about Lee Blanchard's life, as well as hers.
 Despite this, Bucky and Kay marry May 2, 1947.

 Bucky begins to deteriorate over the years, but successfully solves Elizabeth Short's murder.
 Kay has left him at this point because Bucky has become obsessed with Elizabeth Short.
 Bucky is fired from the LAPD because of his own conduct.
 Bucky receives a letter from Kay, informing him she is pregnant, postmarked from Cambridge, Massachusetts.
 Bucky leaves for a flight to Boston, Massachusetts, to reunite with Kay.

 Style and artwork

 Miles Hyman used charcoal drawings in The Black Dahlia.
 Each page contains three comic strips, an idea proposed by Fincher.

 History

 In an interview with the Los Angeles Times, Matz, one of the two co-authors of the book, described the process of adapting the original novel into the comic book medium.
 He stated he did not originally start the script in French, but in English.
 He also said James Ellroy had to approve the script, stating "If he didn’t approve it, the graphic novel was killed.
 Simple as that."
 He mentioned how he had known David Fincher from when Fincher was going to adapt Matz's series, The Killer, into a film.
-He said Fincher's input was "very valuable" and "Having him onboard made a big difference."
+Fincher was also previously attached as director to the film adaptation, but had left the project to direct Zodiac.
+Matz said Fincher's input was "very valuable" and "Having him onboard made a big difference."